 Days 15-17: Density Phase Introduction.

 Protocol: 30 seconds work / 30 seconds rest (1:1 ratio).
 5 rounds of 6 exercises: squat jumps, mountain climbers, high knees, push-up variations, burpees, speed skaters.
 Total work time: 15 minutes.
-The 1:1 ratio represents the standard HIIT protocol β this is where the cardiovascular adaptations documented by Milanovic et al. (2016) are most directly applicable.
+The 1:1 ratio is the standard HIIT protocol used throughout the Milanovic et al. (2016, PMID 26243014) meta-analysis, and this week produces the cardiovascular adaptations most directly supported by that research.

 Day 18: Active Recovery.